 Boat rentals are great, but it does raise questions about who may be liable for injuries or damages if an accident occurs.
 Could the boat rental company be held liable in this situation?

 If you were injured in a crash involving a boat rental, we are prepared to help you understand if you may have a case.
-We encourage you to speak with one of our dedicated boat accident lawyers in Grand Rapids about your situation as soon as possible.
+We encourage you to speak with one of our dedicated boat accident lawyers in Clare about your situation as soon as possible.
 Initial consultations are completely free, and there is no obligation to file a claim.

 No Upfront Costs if We Represent You.
 (800) 762-8623